Introduction #

 • Regular (minimum of weekly or fortnightly) communication or meetings with the student team.

-• Provide feedback to the team through our audit process (we will reach out to you about this).
+• Provide feedback to the team through our audit process (survey’s will be sent out during audit weeks).

 • Provision of any training needed for the students to complete this project (if appropriate).